Ethan Page: Ring of Honor (2014)

-Micevski worked a number of matches for Ring of Honor in 2014 as Ethan Gabriel Owens.
+Micevski worked a number of matches for Ring of Honor (ROH) in 2014 as Ethan Gabriel Owens.
 On April 18, he defeated Zizou Middoux in a Future of Honor match.
 On April 25 in a match taped for ROH TV, he was defeated by Silas Young.
 On June 6, the first night of Road to the Best in the World was held in Carbondale, Illinois.
 He was defeated by Tommaso Ciampa.
 On June 7, the second night of Road to Best in the World was held in Collinsville, Illinois.
-He defeated Zizou Middoux in the opening match.
+He defeated Middoux in the opening match.
 On July 18, night two of the Summer Heat Tour was held in Cincinnati, Ohio.
 He lost a four-way match which was won by R.D.
 Evans.
 The match also included Matt Taven and Moose.
-On July 26 in a match taped for ROH TV, while teaming with longtime tag team partner Josh Alexander as Monster Mafia, they fell in defeat to then ROH World Tag Team Champions ReDRagon (Kyle O'Reilly and Bobby Fish).
+On July 26 in a match taped for ROH TV, while teaming with long-time tag team partner Josh Alexander as Monster Mafia, they fell in defeat to then ROH World Tag Team Champions ReDRagon (Kyle O'Reilly and Bobby Fish).
 On September 6 at All Star Extravaganza VI, Moose and Evans defeated Monster Mafia, The Decade (Adam Page and B. J. Whitmer), Caprice Coleman and Takaaki Watanabe in a four corner survival tag team match.

-Impact Wrestling
+Impact Wrestling (2017–2021)

-Early appearances (2017–2018)
+Various alliances (2017–2018)

 Micevski made his Impact Wrestling debut on the November 30 episode of Impact!, portraying a character named Chandler Park, who is the storyline cousin of Joseph Park.
 On the January 4, 2018 episode of Impact!, Park defeated Jon Bolen in his first match with the company.
 On the January 18 episode of Impact!, after being destroyed by Kongo Kong as a part of Kong's feud with Abyss, Park would be removed from TV.

-Now using the Ethan Page ring name and gimmick, he returned on the October 4 episode of Impact! by interfering in a match between Rich Swann and Matt Sydal, costing Swann the match and aligning himself with Sydal, re-establishing himself as a heel.> On the October 18 episode of Impact!, Page made his in-ring debut, where he defeated Trevor Lee.
+Now using the Ethan Page ring name and gimmick, he returned on the October 4 episode of Impact! by interfering in a match between Rich Swann and Matt Sydal, costing Swann the match and aligning himself with Sydal, re-establishing himself as a heel.
+On the October 18 episode of Impact!, Page made his in-ring debut, where he defeated Trevor Lee.
 At Bound for Glory, Page and Sydal lost to Swann and Willie Mack.
 In early 2019, Sydal parted ways with Impact Wrestling, thus ending their alliance.